 We aim to provide an excellent quality of service at all times.
-If you are unsatisfied with any area of our service, we would encourage you to let us know immediately.
+If you are unsatisfied with any area of our service, please let us know immediately.

-In many cases, potential complaints can be resolved informally without resort to the formal complaint’s procedure.
-If your complaint is about a barrister, you should contact the administration team.
-Alternatively, if your complaint is about a member of staff, you should direct your complaint to Gregory Bull QC.
+In many cases, potential complaints can be resolved informally without resorting to the formal complaint procedure.
+For example, you should contact the administration team if you complain about a barrister.
+Alternatively, if your complaint concerns a staff member, you should direct your complaint to Simon Russell Flint KC.
 In our experience, complaints can often be resolved satisfactorily in this way without recourse to the more formal procedure.

 Complaints Procedure | Millennium Chambers

-Our aim at Millennium Chambers is to give you excellent service at all times.
-However, if you have a complaint you are invited to let us know as soon as possible.
-We will investigate promptly, we will not charge for the investigation of any complaint and will provide you with a final response within six weeks.
+Our aim at Millennium Chambers is always to give you excellent service.
+However, if you have a complaint, you are invited to let us know as soon as possible.
+We will investigate promptly; we will not charge for the investigation of any complaint and will provide you with a final response within six weeks.

-It is not necessary to involve solicitors in order to make your complaint, but you are free to do so should you wish.
+Involving solicitors to make your complaint is unnecessary, but you are free to do so should you wish.